 - A tuck-in is an extension of the deck fabric.
 It holds the slipcover in place.

 - It tucks into the snug space between the deck and the inner arms and inner back.

-- The tuck-in width should equal the tuck-in space depth.
-Stick a ruler in the tuck-in space to measure.
+- The tuck-in width should equal the tuck-in depth.
+Stick a ruler down into the tuck-in space to measure the depth.